Skip to main content

 Spontaneous Reactions

-A spontaneous reaction is one that occurs without the need for external energy input, typically because it leads to a decrease in free energy.
-In the context of the question, the formation of acetic acid from H2 and CO2 is spontaneous, indicating that the products are more stable than the reactants, and the reaction releases energy, often in the form of heat.
+A spontaneous reaction occurs without the need for external energy input, driven by favorable changes in enthalpy and entropy.
+In the context of the question, the formation of acetic acid from H2 and CO2 is spontaneous, indicating that the reaction is energetically favorable under the given conditions.

 Recommended video: